pltommasino/BikeStoreDB/README.md

 | Pasquale Luca Tommasino | 1912107 | tommasino.1912107@studenti.uniroma1.it |
 | Francesco Proietti | 1873188 | proietti.1873188@studenti.uniroma1.it |

+## SCRIPT

+For the planned delivery, the project required only the following 4 files:

+`1_Initial_Database.sql`
+> Create the first version of database (limite ourselves to very simple tables to create a comparison with the queries we will see later).

+`2_Queries.sql`
+> The SQL code of the first 6 queries (with explanation);

+`3_Modified_Queris.sql`
+> The SQL code of the last 4 queries (with explanation), doing a cost analysis, and creating for each, its own best version;

+`4_Final_Database.sql`
+> The SQL code that we have used to create the schema of our final database (create tables, primary keys and costraint foreign key)

+But for proper replication of what we have done, we recommend that first running the `0_FileStart.sql` file first, and only after running the above mentioned files (in order), load the last file, `5_Load_Data.sql`.
+Very simply, the files have a starting number in the name, do the run of the files in ascending order.

 ## EER DIAGRAM

 EER diagrams provide a visual representation of the relationships among the tables (entity) in the model.
 The image below represent our database.